 Memberships: Anyone is welcome to join!

-Contact Person: Ms. Tiffany Kemp
+Contact Person: TBA

 Club Description: High Q is a competitive academic team that challenges students to recall information and use critical thinking skills in a fun and lively atmosphere.
 All subject areas are represented including AP and AICE subject matters.